Bullwhip (film): Plot

 Steve Daley is about to be hanged for a killing he committed in self-defense when a crooked judge makes him an offer.
 If he is willing to marry a woman who needs to be wed immediately to collect an inheritance, Steve will be set free.
 He agrees and is married to a woman identified only as "Julia," who kisses him once and immediately leaves town.

 Given an affidavit as proof of his innocence, Steve is turned loose, but immediately fired upon by a gunman, Karp, who works for the town's sheriff.
 Steve's old sidekick Podo rescues him and together they ride off, angering the sheriff.

 On the trail, they meet John Parnell, a fur trader, who reveals that the woman is actually Cheyenne O'Malley, heiress to a prosperous fur business.
+She has a business advantage because she is half-Cheyenne and the Tribe grants her safe passage.
 Parnell wants to be in business with her.
 He offers a reward to Steve and Podo if they will catch her wagon train and persuade her to see things his way.
 Behind their backs, Parnell also pays Karp to go after them.